-Environmental rules and regulations are essential tools used to protect Minnesota’s environment.
-These rules and regulations set standards for environmental quality and limits on pollutants that can be discharged from facilities.
-The Minnesota Pollution Control Agency (MPCA) helps protect our environment by writing and enforcing these rules and regulations in agency programs that include: Air Quality, Water Quality, Solid Waste, Hazardous Waste, and Tanks (above and below ground).
+Environmental rules and regulations are essential tools used to protect Minnesota’s air, water, and land.
+The Minnesota Pollution Control Agency (MPCA) helps protect the environment by writing and enforcing the rules and regulations in agency programs that include: Air Quality, Water Quality, Solid Waste, Hazardous Waste, and Tanks (above and below ground).

-Many of the site inspections and file reviews the MPCA conducts do not uncover any violations.
-When violations are discovered, they are most often resolved by an enforcement action that does not involve a monetary penalty, such as a Letter of Warning (LOW) or Notice of Violation (NOV).
+Many inspections and file reviews the MPCA conducts do not uncover violations, but when violations are discovered, they are often resolved by an enforcement action that does not involve a monetary penalty, such as a Letter of Warning or Notice of Violation.

-Serious or repeat violations may result in an enforcement action that does carry a monetary penalty.
+Serious or repeat violations however, may result in an enforcement action that does carry a monetary penalty.
 In those instances, the MPCA may issue administrative penalty orders, stipulation agreements, consent decrees, and field citations.

-There are three types of APOs: forgivable, nonforgivable or a combination of the two.
+There are three types of APOs: forgivable, non-forgivable or a combination of forgivable and non-forgivable:

-- A forgivable APO assesses a penalty, but “forgives” the dollar amount if actions to correct problems are completed on schedule.
+- A forgivable APO assesses a penalty, but the penalty is waived if actions to correct violations are completed as required.

-- In a combination APO, a portion of the penalty is forgiven if corrective actions are completed within 30 days.
+- In a combination APO, a portion of the penalty is waived if corrective actions are completed within 30 days.

 Learn more: Administrative Penalty Orders factsheet (gp2-01)

-Supplemental Environmental Projects (SEP) can be part of a Stipulation Agreement, and are intended to provide extra environmental and public health benefits.
-SEPs are environmentally beneficial projects which a responsible party agrees to undertake in the settlement of an enforcement action, but which the responsible party is not otherwise legally required to perform.
-These projects are done in order to mitigate penalty amounts, but it’s often not a dollar-for-dollar credit given for what is spent.
+Supplemental Environmental Projects (SEPs) can be part of a stipulation agreement, and are intended to provide extra environmental and public health benefits.
+SEPs are environmentally beneficial projects which a regulated party agrees to undertake in the settlement of an enforcement action, but which they are not otherwise legally required to perform.
+These projects can mitigate penalty amounts, but often dollar-for-dollar credit is not given for what is spent.

 A field citation is similar to a ticket.
-It is issued by the MPCA or DNR Conservation Officers for violations of statutes or rules governing solid waste, spills, tanks, and septic systems, and they impose penalties in amounts specified in statute.
+Field citations are issued by the MPCA or a Department of Natural Resources Conservation Officer for violations of statutes or rules governing solid waste, spills, tanks, and septic systems, and they impose penalties in amounts specified in statute.
 Field citations require that violations are corrected, or that reimbursement is provided to the government agency that performs the corrective actions.

 When the MPCA assigns a penalty, the dollar amount is determined based on consideration of the following factors:

-- The risks a violation posed to public health or the environment
+- The potential and/or actual impacts a violation posed to public health and the environment

 - Whether the violation was an isolated incident or part of a pattern of violations